cagloria/launch-countdown-timer/README.md

     </a>
 </p>

-A countdown timer challenge provided by [Frontend Mentor](https://www.frontendmentor.io).
+A [countdown timer challenge](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-) provided by [Frontend Mentor](https://www.frontendmentor.io).
+The timer counts down to a random launch date stored in the browser's local storage, and updates every second.

 ## Features

 -   A countdown timer
+-   Launch date stored in local storage
 -   Responsive design

 ## Technologies Used